Book Submissions

 Horror

 Our agent Edwina, who is half-Korean, is especially interested in Korean Horror.
 If you’re a Korean writer or are based in Korea, please send your horror submission to asiansubmissions@mmbcreative.com.
-Horror crossovers like Mona Awad’s Bunny are very welcome, as are horror-adjacent storylines like Netflix’s Beef.
-Horror short story collections with strong fabular or allegorical elements will be looked upon favourably.
+Horror crossovers like Mona Awad’s BUNNY are very welcome, as are horror-adjacent storylines like Netflix’s Beef.
+Horror short story collections with metaphorical or fairytale elements will be looked upon favourably.
+Comparative books would be Angela Carter’s novels in this genre and Bora Chung’s CURSED BUNNY.

 Sub-genres we’re most interested in: